-We offer small classes in a welcoming environment for ballet dancers of all ages.
-Our director, Gabrielle Palmatier Marshall, has had great success as a performer, choreographer/director, and especially as a teacher of ballet.
+Founded in January 2019, we offer small classes in a welcoming environment for ballet dancers of all ages.
+Our director, Gabrielle Palmatier Marshall, has had great success as a performer, choreographer/director, and as a teacher of ballet.

-We are conveniently located just off Evergreen Parkway, about halfway between downtown Evergreen and the Bergen Park area (just north of Safeway).
+Our two locations are conveniently located just off Evergreen Parkway, about halfway between downtown Evergreen and the Bergen Park area.

 Students and parents are given regular feedback on their progress.
 Our unique and highly developed curriculum allows dancers to build a foundation of solid technique while also enjoying expressing themselves through movement.